xBlade58/smart-meter-platform-page/specification/1_SystemOverview/SmartMeterAdapter.md

 ### Security Concerns

 Storing configuration data MUST be possible in a way to guarantee confidentiality and integrity.
+Confidentiality is especially relevant to data that is relevant for the users privacy and the system security.

 ### Initial Setup